-Risk Level is based on Risk Score, which is a function of scenario scores.
+Risk Level is based on Risk Score, which is a function of Hourly scores.
 To produce Risk Level, Forcepoint UEBA must be configured with at least one Scenario.

-DDP in the Forcepoint UEBA User Interface
+Dynamic Data Protection in the Forcepoint UEBA User Interface

-The Forcepoint UEBA UI remains the same, as does Forcepoint UEBA analytic configuration.
 Forcepoint UEBA produces a risk score for all monitored entities, on a scale of 0-100, with 100 being the highest.

-When DDP is active, Forcepoint UEBA also produces a risk level for each monitored entity.
+When Dynamic Data Protection is active, Forcepoint UEBA also produces a risk level for each monitored entity.
 The risk level is on a scale from 1 through 5, with 5 being the highest risk level.

-Risk Level is calculated based on a weighted average of the risk score over a window of time.
+Risk level is calculated based on a weighted average of the risk score over a window of time.
 The weighting favors more recent high scores over less recent low scores.
 Risk level is more likely to rise quickly and drop slowly.
 This increases risk level with recent high risk scores, and reverses that rise in risk level only as the risk score stays lower for a prolonged period of time.
 There is not a direct relation of risk level to risk score at any given time.
 Two users with the same risk score may have different risk levels based on one user showing a higher risk score more frequently than the other.
-A user with a lower current risk scores will lead to a higher risk level, even if the current risk score is relatively low.
+A user with a lower current risk score than another may have a higher risk level because the weight of recent high risk scores will lead to a higher risk level, even if the current risk score is relatively low.